 Document Management

-This Manual will be reviewed on an annual basis as a minimum and re-issued with clear mark up of any significant changes applied (bar in left hand margin).
+This Manual will be reviewed on an annual basis as a minimum.
 The contents of this Manual may only be changed with the joint agreement of the club Chief Flying Instructor (CFI) and Club Safety Officer (CSO).

 Flying Supervision